 - The condo is currently facing litigation.

-- 15% or more of the units are delinquent in their HOA dues for at least 30 days.
+- A total of 15% or more of the units are delinquent in their HOA dues for at least 30 days.

 - A single entity, such as a corporation or an individual investor, owns more than 10% of the units in the development.